risk-first/website/Purpose-Development-Team.md

 As the above diagram shows, paying off technical debt is sometimes the right thing to do when there is lots of unnecessary complexity in the code-base, but sometimes, it can be [premature optimisation](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), and the shape of the software gets changed by new functionality so much that the work I put into clearing the technical debt is wasted.

 What should I do?

+## Case 4: Agile Manifesto

+The first statement of the [Agile Manifesto](https://agilemanifesto.org) is:

+> "Individuals and Interactions over Processes and Tools." - [Agile Manifesto](https://agilemanifesto.org)

+What does this mean?
+I don't think it means "Individuals and Interactions are always more important than Processes and Tools” and it certainly doesn’t mean “throw away all your tools”.
+It is basically saying “previously, we’ve steered too much towards the right.
+We should steer a bit more towards the left”.

+Is this helpful?
+Is such a relative statement telling us anything we previously didn't know?
+Usefully, perhaps, this describes a tautology that we may have been previously unaware of.
+I might have thought, "Individuals and Interactions?
+Processes and Tools?
+More of both, please!"
+But this statement is telling me that _I can't_ have both, there is a trade-off, and I will have to choose.

+But how do I choose?

 ## A Virtue Between Two Vices